San'in region: Demographics

 The San'in subregion is a subregion of Chūgoku region that composes of the prefectures of Shimane, Tottori, and sometimes the northern portion of Yamaguchi Prefecture.
 The northern portion of Yamaguchi Prefecture composes of Abu, Hagi, and Nagato.
 The San'yo subregion is composed of the prefectures of Hiroshima, Okayama, and Yamaguchi in its entirety.

 Per Japanese census data, and, San'in subregion has had continual negative population growth since 1992.

 Economy

 The San'in region is far from the industrial and cultural heartlands of Japan, and the region is consequently economically undeveloped compared to the other regions of Japan.
 The landscape remains rural and unindustrialized, and the urban areas of the region are decentralized.
 Tottori and Shimane are the least populated prefectures in Japan, and the population is aging at a rate faster than the rest of Japan.
-Cities in the region with a population of over 100,000 remain only the prefectural capitols of Tottori and Matsue, the more recently industrialized Yonago, and Izumo, a city formed from numerous smaller cities and villages after World War II.
+Cities in the region with a population of over 100,000 remain only the prefectural capitals of Tottori and Matsue, the more recently industrialized Yonago, and Izumo, a city formed from numerous smaller cities and villages after World War II.
 The agricultural output of the San'in region, however, remains very high.
 Its broad coastal and mountainous areas are protected as national, prefectural, and municipal parks, and these areas are now popular tourist destinations.